andremano/online-core/docs/source/intro-qgis.rst

 The QGIS Interface
 ------------------

 If you are entirely new to QGIS, watch the video tutorial on `getting started with QGIS <https://vimeo.com/showcase/5716094/video/313813125>`_.
-Notice that in this course, you have to install `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_.
+Notice that in this course, you have to install LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_.
 The tutorial uses a different version, but the installation steps are the same.

 .. raw:: html